datanav/docs/entitymodel.rst

      - The sequence of the entity.
 The value must be either a string or an integer value.
 The value is used to tell the order of the entities.
-The value is meant to be opaque, and should not be parsed or interpreted by other parties than the data source that produced it.
+The value is meant to be opaque, and should not be parsed or interpreted by other parties than the source that produced it.
 The ``_updated`` value can be passed through to the ``since`` request parameter in HTTP endpoints.
      -